On equivalence relations induced by Polish groups: Further remarks

 \section{Further remarks}

 Although we have already presented many results concerning equivalence relations $E(G)$'s, more interesting questions remaind unanswered.
-For instance, Theorem~\ref{trivial}(4) gives the upper bound $=^+$ for $E(G)$ of all non-Archimedean Polish group $G$.
-So far, we do not know:
+For instance, Theorem~\ref{trivial}(5) gives $E(S_\infty)\sim_B =^+$.
+And we already obtained a sequence of CLI non-archimedean Polish groups $(G_n)$ so that